Roman Weidenfeller

 Roman Weidenfeller (born 6 August 1980) is a German former professional footballer who played as a goalkeeper for Bundesliga clubs 1.
 FC Kaiserslautern and Borussia Dortmund, as well as the Germany national team.

-Weidenfeller spent 16 seasons with Dortmund and managed to win both the Bundesliga and DFB-Pokal twice.
+Weidenfeller spent 16 seasons with Dortmund and won both the Bundesliga and DFB-Pokal twice.
 In 2014, he won the FIFA World Cup with Germany.

 Club career

 Early career

 During his youth years, Weidenfeller played for Sportfreunde Eisbachtal.
 He then made his professional debut in 1997, after his performances at the 1997 FIFA U-17 World Championship.

-Kaiserslautern
+1. FC Kaiserslautern

 In 1998, Weidenfeller transferred to the 1.
 FC Kaiserslautern youth team and later was used in the second team.
 For the 2000–01 season he was promoted to the first team but made only six league appearances in two years.